gabrielzschmitz/gabrielzschmitz.github.io/content/posts/cryptography-and-the-quantum-problem/post.md

 ---

-## Diffie-Hellman with Modular Arithmetic
-### Turning Colors into Numbers
+## Turning Colors into Numbers

-Now let’s translate the color analogy into **mathematical operations** --- this is where the real magic of Diffie-Hellman happens.
+We’ll now translate the color analogy into *mathematical operations* --- this is where the real magic of Diffie-Hellman happens.

 In the previous example, Alice and Bob created a shared color without ever